Scripting interceptors

 }

-view in the Runtime to work.
-To run with the Indentity Provider interceptor, the view needs to customize as shown below:
+view to be available in the Runtime to work.
+To use it with the Identity Provider interceptor, the view needs to be customized as shown below:

-Create a new script of the Identity Provider interceptor type with the content above.
+Create a new script of the Identity Provider interceptor type with the content provided above.

-Note that the script must be created in the Script library before configuring the Identity Provider that uses it.
+Note that the script must be created in the Script library before configuring the Identity Provider that will use it.

 3. Set up a scripting interceptor for an Identity Provider

-Open the Identity Provider and configure as below:
+Open the Identity Provider and configure it as follows:

 - Intercept login flow: Set to Yes.